Commercial Courts in Germany: An Alternative for International Business Disputes

 • Commercial Chambers at the Regional Court of Frankfurt – planned for 1 July 2025

-Source: Press Release of the Hessian Ministry of Justice and the Rule of Law from 1 April 2025
+Source: Press release of the Hessian Ministry of Justice and for the Rule of Law from 1 April 2025

 Lower Saxony

-• Commercial Courts at the Higher Regional Court of Celle – expected 2 senates, introduction planned for 2025
+• Commercial Courts at the Higher Regional Court of Celle – anticipated 2 senates, introduction planned for 2025

-A limitation to certain areas of jurisdiction pursuant to § 119b para.
-1 GVG is not planned in Lower Saxony.
-Commercial Chambers are expected to be established at one regional court in each of the three higher regional court districts.
-Details – such as the question of a jurisdictional dispute value level at the Commercial Chambers – are currently being reviewed and coordinated.
+A restriction to certain areas of jurisdiction according to § 119b para.
+1 GVG is not foreseen in Lower Saxony.
+Commercial Chambers are expected to be established at one regional court each in the three higher regional court districts.
+Details – such as the question of a value in dispute at the level of the Commercial Chambers – are currently being examined and coordinated.

-Source: Communication from the press office of the Lower Saxony Ministry of Justice from 11 April 2025
+Source: Message from the press office of the Lower Saxony Ministry of Justice from 11 April 2025

 North Rhine-Westphalia